howerj/dbcc/readme.md

 * An option to force the encode/decode function to only use the double width floating point type has been added, so different function types do not have to be dealt with by the programmer.
+* You can remove the message number from the functions and values generated, which is useful if your message numbers are changing a lot, however the names for each message and signal must then be unique.

 ## DBC file specification